mikayahlevi/mru-lm/README.md

 #### Details of the Computation

 The efficient version of the computation may have been figured out elsewhere, but I couldn't find any other sources that do this, so I will show the derivation here.
-Sorry for my most likely incorrect mathmatical notation.
-I am not well versed in the math fields that this scan involves.
+Sorry for my most likely incorrect mathematical notation.
+I am not well versed in the math fields that this computation involves.
 Note that the $^T$ symbol refers to transposing the last two dimensions.
 The closed notation ($1 \leq j \leq s$, $s$ is the sequence length) for the MRU is

 $$